List of international goals scored by Kylian Mbappé

+Mbappé (pictured in 2026) has scored 67 international goals since making his debut for France in 2017.

 Kylian Mbappé is a French professional footballer who has represented the France national team as a forward since his debut in 2017.
-Since then, Mbappé has scored 55 goals in 94 appearances, making him the country's second top goalscorer, only behind Olivier Giroud.
+Over the course of 107 appearances, he has scored 67 goals, making him the country's current all-time record goalscorer.
+In addition to the scoring record, Mbappé holds the distinction of being the first player to register over 100 goal involvements (goals and assists) for the French men's national team.

-He made his debut appearance for France on 25 March 2017, during a 2018 World Cup qualifying match against Luxembourg; at just 18 years and 89 days old, Mbappé was the youngest player to represent Les Bleus since Maryan Wisniewski in 1955.
+Mbappé made his debut appearance for France on 25 March 2017, during a 2018 World Cup qualifying match against Luxembourg; at just 18 years and 89 days old, he was the youngest player to represent Les Bleus since Maryan Wisniewski in 1955.
+On 31 August 2017, he scored his first international goal in a 4–0 win against the Netherlands.

-Mbappé scored four goals at the 2018 FIFA World Cup, his debut international tournament, including two in the final against Croatia as France won their second title.
-Mbappé's goals also made him the first teenager to score in a World Cup final since Pelé in 1958.
-He was the top scorer at the 2022 World Cup with eight goals, including a hat-trick in the final against Argentina, the first treble in a World Cup final since Geoff Hurst in 1966.
-It also made Mbappé the fifth player to score in two finals (Note: The others are Vavá (1958 and 1962), Pelé (1958 and 1970), Paul Breitner (1974 and 1982) and Zinedine Zidane (1998 and 2006).) and only the second to score in consecutive finals, after Brazilian striker Vavá who did so in 1958 and 1962.
+Mbappé scored four goals at the 2018 FIFA World Cup, his debut international tournament, including one in the final against Croatia, as France won their second world title.
+Mbappé also became the first teenager to score in a World Cup final since Pelé in 1958.
+He was the top scorer at the 2022 World Cup with eight goals, including a hat-trick in the final against Argentina, the first hat-trick in a World Cup final since Geoff Hurst in 1966.
+It also made him the fifth player to score in two finals (Note: The others are Vavá (1958 and 1962), Pelé (1958 and 1970), Paul Breitner (1974 and 1982) and Zinedine Zidane (1998 and 2006).) and only the second to score in consecutive finals, after Brazilian striker Vavá did so in 1958 and 1962.
+Mbappé scored ten goals at the 2026 World Cup, becoming the first player to reach double figures in a single edition of the competition since Gerd Müller in 1970, as well as the first player ever to win the World Cup Golden Boot twice.